-Short-term employee benefits comprise of employee costs such as salaries, bonus etc. is recognized on the basis of the amount paid or payable for the period during which services are rendered by the employee h) Borrowing costs
+Short-term employee benefits comprise of employee costs such as salaries, bonus etc. is recognized on the basis of the amount paid or payable for the h) Borrowing costs

 Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset.
 All other borrowing costs are expensed in the period in which they occur.
 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
 Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.